eduvpn/python-eduvpn-client/README.md

-Linux EduVPN client and Python API
+Linux eduVPN client and Python API
 ==================================

-This is the Linux Desktop client and Python API for EduVPN.
+This is the Linux Desktop client and Python API for eduVPN.

-Read more about EduVPN on the EduVPN website http://eduvpn.org/.
+Read more about eduVPN on the eduVPN website http://eduvpn.org/.

 Installation
 ============